-39. A student enters with a foundation degree as their highest qualification already achieved, and has a stated qualification aim of an honours degree.
+37. A student enters with a foundation degree as their highest qualification already achieved, and has a stated qualification aim of an honours degree.
 The student should not be treated as aiming for an ELQ.
 This would apply whether the honours degree involves three years of full-time study or the student is aiming for the honours degree through, for example, a one-year top-up from the foundation degree.

-Example 4: Student with honours degree studying for foundation degree and then topping up to a second degree

-40. A student enters already holding an honours degree as their highest qualification, and intends to study for a foundation degree over two years then top up to an honours degree in one year.
-If they have a stated qualification aim of both a foundation degree and an honours degree as part of the same instance, then the student is exempt from the ELQ policy in the first two years when studying for the foundation degree.
+Example 4: Student with honours degree studying for foundation degree and then topping up to a second degree and an honours degree as part of the same instance, then the student is exempt from the ELQ policy in the first two years when studying for the foundation degree.
 However, when topping up to an honours degree in the final year, the student will be treated as aiming for an ELQ.